 In winter, ice skating rinks pop up around the city and are generally free (you’ll need to hire skates), and if you’re visiting Copenhagen at Christmastime, don’t miss the festive markets, parades and events that take place.

-Do keep in mind that daytime hours are fairly short in Copenhagen in winter, with the sun setting as early as 3.30 pm.
+Do remember that daytime hours are relatively short in Copenhagen in winter, with the sun setting as early as 3.30 pm.
 So you’ll need to get out and about early to make the most of the city’s attractions – but don’t worry, there’s plenty to do after dark too!

 by Ali from Berlin Travel Tips

 Berlin might not be the first place you think of for a winter escape, but it’s a fantastic city to visit during the holiday season.
 From late November to late December, you’ll find dozens of Christmas markets in Berlin, from traditional to quirky, low key to upscale.
-If you’re looking for a place to spend the holidays, Berlin is a great choice.
+Berlin is an excellent choice if you’re looking for a place to spend the holidays.

 The Charlottenburg Palace Christmas market is one of the best.
 Set against the backdrop of a gorgeous palace, you couldn’t ask for a better location.
 Here you’ll find vendors selling traditional Christmas gifts and decorations, tasty food, and a variety of mulled wine to keep you warm.